yatish609/subshot/README.md

 1. Using source file: `python3 main.py`

-2. Using Windows executable: `Coming Soon`
+2. Using executable: `Coming Soon`